Unity-Technologies/ml-agents/docs/Migrating.md

 ### Steps to Migrate

+- In C# code, replace `using MLAgents` with `using Unity.MLAgents`.
+Replace other nested namespaces such as `using MLAgents.Sensors` with `using Unity.MLAgents.Sensors`
 - Replace the `--load` flag with `--resume` when calling `mlagents-learn`, and don't use the `--train` flag as training will happen by default.
 To run without training, use `--inference`.